Khayisa Ndiweni: Public service and Lancaster House Conference

 He served as the Minister for Works in the government of Abel Muzorewa in 1979 to 1980.

 He attended the 1979 Lancaster House Conference in London, where Zimbabwe's independence from white minority rule was negotiated.
 There he advocated for a federation to be created in Zimbabwe which would see Zimbabwe divided into sub-regions.
 He was an advocate of a federal state for Zimbabwe and a strong critic of the style of governance of Robert Mugabe.

 MDC

 He was later linked to Zimbabwe's main political opposition party, MDC alliance and played a role in its foundation.
 Chief Ndiweni and his wife Agnes Masuku were advisors to the founding members of the Movement for Democratic Change.

 Personal life

 He died in 2010 age 97.
 He was married to Agnes Masuku.
 His son is Zimbabwean activist Chief Nhlanhlayamangwe Felix Ndiweni.
-His grand-daughter Mimi Ndiweni is a famous British actress.
+His granddaughter Mimi Ndiweni is a famous British actress.
 He is a descendant of Paramount Chief Gundwane Ndiweni.